AbdoullahBougataya/QCFA/README.md

 ## Contributing

-For more informations about how to contribute to this project please visit [CONTRIBUTING.md](./CONTRIBUTING.md)
+For more information about how to contribute to this project please visit [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## Show your support